PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 ### Create how-to guides for auxiliary tasks for **Talawa**, **Talawa API** and **Talawa-Admin**

-Currently, there are no guides on how to write test codes.
-Thus, the goal of this task is to create proper _How-to guides_ on writing test codes to make the developers' jobs easier.
+Currently, there are no how-to guides on a number of auxiliary tasks such as getting set up on different machines, testing and troubleshooting various issues.
+The goal of this task is to create proper _How-to guides_ on for the aforementioned tasks to make a prospective developer's jobs easier.

 - **Repos to update:** Talawa API, Talawa, Talawa Admin
 - **Skills Required:** The ideal candidate should have strong writing skills and be able to present samples of their technical writing was well as familiarity with Javascript and in particular Node.js and TypeScript.
 Additionally, they need to be comfortable with using Git and Github and to update the documentation via pull requests.